faenrandir/a_careful_examination/documents/book_of_mormon/the_context_of_Emmas_witness.md

 layout: page
 ---

-[Emma Smith's last testimony]{{ "/last-testimony-of-sister-emma/" | relative_url }}) is used to support the narrative that Joseph Smith's translation of the Book of Mormon was miraculous, particularly that he didn't have a book or manuscript to read from, and that he could not have concealed a manuscript from her.[^examples]
+[Emma Smith's last testimony]({{ "/last-testimony-of-sister-emma/" | relative_url }}) is used to support the narrative that Joseph Smith's translation of the Book of Mormon was miraculous, particularly that he didn't have a book or manuscript to read from, and that he could not have concealed a manuscript from her.[^examples]

 > *Question*.
 What of the truth of Mormonism?